ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-08-12-grad-school-apps.md

 <img src="/assets/png/grad-school/berlin.png" width="220" style="border: 2px solid black; margin: 0 5px;">
 <img src="/assets/png/grad-school/remote.png" width="220" style="border: 2px solid black; margin: 0 5px;">
 </div>
-_From left to right: view from my condo when I was working from home in McKinley Hill, the Brandenburg gate during the ExplosionAI meet-up at Berlin, my mechanical keyboard._
+_From left to right (2021---2022): view from my condo when I was working from home in McKinley Hill, the Brandenburg gate during the ExplosionAI meet-up at Berlin, my mechanical keyboard._
 {: style="text-align: center;"}

-At Ai2, I'm lucky to have been mentored by Pradeep and worked on several projects with Yizhong.
+At AI2, I was fortunate to be mentored by Pradeep & Yanai and to collaborate on several projects with Yizhong.
+My experience at AI2 shaped my research interests and solidified what type of researcher I want to be: competent and kind.
+I still remember when we were unable to submit our first project in time for a conference due to unexpected results, yet they remained supportive as we went back to the drawing board.
+Later, they (together with Nathan) trusted me to deliver the preference scaling aspect of the T&uuml;lu 3 and OLMo 2 project, which was something I was proud to accomplish last year.
+Even after working on spaCy previously, I still felt like an outsider in the NLP research community, but they made me feel welcome!
+Those small gestures meant a lot&mdash;and I hope I can be that person for another fledgling researcher in the future.

 <div style="display: flex; justify-content: center;">
 <img src="/assets/png/grad-school/library.png" width="220" style="border: 2px solid black; margin: 0 5px;">
 <img src="/assets/png/grad-school/aurora.png" width="220" style="border: 2px solid black; margin: 0 5px;">
 <img src="/assets/png/grad-school/market.png" width="220" style="border: 2px solid black; margin: 0 5px;">
 </div>
-_From left to right: the Fremont library where I spent a lot of time writing papers and doing PhD apps, view of the Aurora bridge on the way to the office, the Farmer's market in Seattle._
+_From left to right (2024): the Fremont library where I spent a lot of time writing papers and doing PhD apps, view of the Aurora bridge on the way to the office, the Farmer's market in Seattle._
 {: style="text-align: center;"}

 **I think I've developed a mantra over time: people over projects, projects over publications.**